 Leaving aside all the health benefits for baby and mother (although I could go on about those for days) let’s focus on what makes us laugh and frown about breastfeeding an older baby.
 Here is my experience so far with my 13 month old daughter:

 Nursing gymnastics — all you nursing moms know what I’m talking about.
-For a first time mom like myself I was like “wait- what just happened?!”
+For a first time mom like me, we’re left thinking, “Wait- what just happened?!”
 My daughter decided to start using me as a treadmill while nursing.
 She’d stand on my stomach, my shoulder, even lay across my face.
 I cannot tell you how many times I have been lying on the bed and she has latched on, got on all fours, climbed over me, and slid down the side of the bed to go play.
 Of course, I have to move with her to accommodate, until her feet touch the ground and I can unlatch her.
 My question is- WHY?!

 The pinching — now, I have no idea why babies suddenly become so fascinated with mom’s skin to the point where we need to be pinched/scratched/pulled while nursing.
 That one time that I forget to cut her nails will, of course, be the time that I am left with a scratch on my chest (and I’m sure we all know the best way to remedy scratches- breastmilk!
 Oh yes.)